autarch/blog.urth.org/content/posts/2012-11-29-new-comment-policy.md

 type: post
 date: 2012-11-29T21:22:35+00:00
 url: /2012/11/29/new-comment-policy/
-categories:
-  - Uncategorized

 ---
-Since I have some new blog software, I&#8217;m enacting a new comment policy to go with it.
+Since I have some new blog software, I'm enacting a new comment policy to go with it.

-In the past, I&#8217;ve approved basically all non-spam comments.
-After my last post, the only comment I received was a very rude comment suggesting that it was an attempt to &#8220;defend&#8221; my use of WordPress.
+In the past, I've approved basically all non-spam comments.
+After my last post, the only comment I received was a very rude comment suggesting that it was an attempt to "defend" my use of WordPress.
 I deleted this comment.

 (Aside: see the footer of this site)